DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - we also review the important step of reporting out our risk analysis and recommended responses, noting differences in requirements for messaging by group

+- **TCB Common Criteria ISO/IEC 15408-1**: One of the critical aspects of test results when using the common criteria is the
+- ⭐protection profile: which is an implementation-independent set of security requirements for a category of product/systems that meet specific consumer security needs. it includes category of product e.g Firewall
+- ⭐Target of Evaluation ToE:  i.e the actual product e.g Cisco ASA 5520 patch 2.7.2
+- ⭐Security Target: This defines the conditions of the test and is implementation-specific.
+It is a set of security requirements and specifications to be used as the basis for evaluation of an identified product/system.
-**TCB Common Criteria ISO/IEC 15408-1 Evaluation Assurance Levels 🟡"Ice Fishermen Sing Merry Melodies, So Stay Friendly!"**
+-  **Common Criteria Evaluation Assurance Levels 🟡"Ice Fishermen Sing Merry Melodies, So Stay Friendly!"**
 - EAL0 –Inadequate assurance
 - EAL1 –Functionally tested
 - EAL2 –Structurally tested